The SCAA Story

 Operational Hours Extended

-On 1st April 2017, SCAA extended their operational hours from 10 hours to 12 hours per day.
+On 1st April 2017, SCAA extended its operational hours from 10 hours to 12 hours per day.
 The move also saw SCAA recruit a 6th paramedic, which in turn enabled the charity to extend RRV usage by around 20 hours, subject to the demand of the aircraft.

 Within the first week, lives were saved and improved within the additional hours.